-LIMIT OF TOTAL AMOUNT OF INSURANCE CLAIMS TO BE PAID Limit of total amount of insurance claims to be paid\ is limited to 5,000 billion yen as revised in April 2005 per earthquake, etc..
+LIMIT OF TOTAL AMOUNT OF INSURANCE CLAIMS TO BE PAID

+Limit of total amount of insurance claims to be paid\ is limited to 5,500 billion yen as revised in April 2008 per earthquake, etc..
 In the event the total amount of insurance claims payable exceeds the limit, law allows insurance claims per contract to be reduced.

+PREMIUM RATE

-PREMIUM RATE The premium rate for earthquake insurance is calculated by the Non-Life Insurance Rating Organization of Japan\\ on the basis of the Law concerning Non-Life Insurance Rating Organizations.
+The premium rate for earthquake insurance is calculated by the Non-Life Insurance Rating Organization of Japan\\ on the basis of the Law concerning Non-Life Insurance Rating Organizations.
 The basic rate of insurance premiums consists of a risk premium rate applicable to or appropriate for the future payment of insurance claims and a loading premium rate applicable to or appropriate for non-life insurance company expenses and agency commissions.

-Premium rate = Risk premium rate + Loading rate The premium rate actually applied is calculated by multiplying the basic rate of the insurance premium that is set according to the residential building, the structure of the building to accommodate personal property, and the building location, by a discount rate set according to the earthquake-resistance class (for which certain confirmation documents are required).
-October 1, 2007, the basic rate was revised and the scope of residential housing with high earthquake-resistance capacity eligible for a discount was expanded. \ Limit of total amount of insurance claims to be paid
+Premium rate = Risk premium rate + Loading rate

+The premium rate actually applied is calculated by multiplying the basic rate of the insurance premium that is set according to the structure of the residential building and the residential building to accommodate personal property that are subject to insurance and the building location, by a discount rate set according to the earthquake-resistance capability (for which certain confirmation documents are required).

+\ Limit of total amount of insurance claims to be paid

 The Law concerning Earthquake Insurance stipulates that the limit to the total insurance claims payable by the government and private insurance company per earthquake, etc..
-For details, see p.12 Insurance liabilities held by JER, non-life insurance companies and the government. \\ Non-Life Insurance Rating Organization of Japan An organization established in accordance with the Law concerning Non-Life Insurance Rating Organizations, which aims to provide a fair basis premium rate applicable to non-life insurance.
-BASIC RATE (APPLICABLE TO BUILDINGS AND PERSONAL PROPERTY) The basic rate is set according to the residential building, the structure of the building to accommodate the personal property and the building location.
+For details, see p.12 Insurance liabilities held by JER, non-life insurance companies and the government.

+\\ Non-Life Insurance Rating Organization of Japan

+An organization established in accordance with the Law concerning Non-Life Insurance Rating Organizations, which aims to provide a fair basis premium rate applicable to non-life insurance.

+BASIC RATE (APPLICABLE TO BUILDINGS AND PERSONAL PROPERTY)

+The basic rate is set according to the structure of the residential building and the residential building to accommodate personal property that are subject to insurance and the building location.

 The Headquarters for Earthquake Research Promotion\, a government organization, published the Probabilistic Seismic Hazard Maps.
-The risk premium rate is calculated based on the latest revised damage projection method to cover all earthquakes (number of epicenters: about 730,000 epicenter model) used in the preparation of the maps that are assumed to have the potential to cause damage in the future. \ The Headquarters for Earthquake Research Promotion Following on the lessons learned from the Great Hanshin Awaji Earthquake Disaster, the Special Measure Law on Earthquake Disaster Prevention was enacted to develop a system to facilitate research and study on earthquakes, and based on this Law, the Headquarters for Earthquake Research Promotion was founded in July 1995.
+The risk premium rate is calculated based on the latest revised damage projection method to cover all earthquakes (number of epicenters: about 730,000 epicenter model) used in the preparation of the maps that are assumed to have the potential to cause damage in the future.

+\ The Headquarters for Earthquake Research Promotion Following on the lessons learned from the Great Hanshin-Awaji Earthquake Disaster, the Special Measure Law on Earthquake Disaster Prevention was enacted to develop a system to facilitate research and study on earthquakes, and based on this Law, the Headquarters for Earthquake Research Promotion was founded in July 1995.
 In March 2005, the Headquarters for Earthquake Research Promotion published two kinds of maps as the National Seismic Hazard Maps for Japan: the Probabilistic Seismic Hazard Map and the Scenario Earthquake Shaking Map.
-The Probabilistic Seismic Hazard Map was revised in April 2007.
+The Probabilistic Seismic Hazard Map was revised in April 2008.

+DISCOUNT RATE

-DISCOUNT RATE Either discount rate will apply to the foregoing basic premiums rate when the building and personal property come under any of the following: • Discounts cannot be claimed more than once.
+Either discount rate will apply to the foregoing basic premiums rate when the building and personal property come under any of the following:

+· Discounts cannot be claimed more than once.